Sushil113/Assessment/README.md

-# Installation Guide
+# Project Setup Guide
-If you encounter any errors during installation, try the following steps:
+To set up and run the project, please follow the instructions below:

 ## 1. Clone the Repository
 ```bash